 If all else fails, then you are left having to just wait.
 The late payment will decrease in impact over time until it eventually falls off after 7 years.
 If you tried sending letters and disputing the claim with no luck then waiting will be your next best bet.

 A late payment can be stressful to deal with.
 While no one wants to deal with a late payment in the first place, your situation may not be as hopeless as it feels.
-Late payments are a part of your payment history which impact 35% of your credit score (based on the FICO scoring model).
+Late payments are a part of your payment history that impact 35% of your credit score (based on the FICO scoring model).

-If you miss a payment, that late payment may be reported on your credit report which will in turn impact your credit score.
+If you miss a payment, that late payment may be reported on your credit history which will in turn impact your credit score.
 How much the late payment will impact your credit score varies on factors like how late the payment is, how many late payments are on your credit report, etc.

 If you do have a late payment on your credit report, you aren’t necessarily out of luck.
 There are some strategies that you can try that may be able to remove the late payment from your account like writing a specific letter or disputing the mark.
-Worst case scenario is you just have to wait until the late payment falls off after 7 years.
+The worst case scenario is you just have to wait until the late payment falls off after 7 years.
 No one likes dealing with late payments.
 However, you may be able to bounce back from one faster than you realize!